 “Business secrets shall comprise all of the facts, information, conclusions or data pertaining to economic activities that, if published or released to or used by unauthorized persons, are likely to imperil the rightful financial, economic or market interest of the owner of such secrets - other than the State of Hungary -, provided the owner has taken all of the necessary steps to keep such information confidential.”

-43. Sectoral legislation also make reference to the definitions of the Civil Code; so-called sectoral types of secrets are defined in relation to individual sectors, which are as follows.
+55. Sectorial legislation also make reference to the definitions of the Civil Code; so-called sectorial types of secrets are defined in relation to individual sectors.

-secrets protected under the Administrative Procedures Code in the area of public administrative law: classified data, business, bank, insurance, securities, fund secrets and private secrets.
+the secrets protected under the Administrative Procedures Code in the area of public administrative law: classified data, business, bank, insurance, securities, fund, payment secrets and private secrets.

 securities: Section 369 of the Capital Market Act.